gramaziokohler/coding_architecture_fs25/README.md

 ## Teaching Material

 We have compiled a list of essential links and resources to support your learning throughout the semester.
-These materials cover foundational topics in programming, computational geometry, visual programming, Rhino, and Grasshopper.
-You will also find API references that include the methods, classes, and functions needed for your assignments and projects.
-Additionally, we've included a selection of books and other resources to help you deepen your understanding of the course topics.
-These resources are intended to provide you with the necessary tools and information as you progress through the course.
+These materials cover foundational topics in reciprocal frame structures, and reference material in programming, computational geometry and COMPAS framework.

 ### Foundational Material